-Screw, chain M6 6 Nm (4.4 lbf ft) sliding guard Loctite®243TM
+Screw, chain M6 6 Nm (4.4 lbf ft) sliding guard Loctite [®] 243TM

-- Check the chain sliding piece for wear. - " If the lower edge of the chain pins is in line with or below the chain sliding piece: - Change the chain sliding piece. - Check that the chain sliding piece is firmly seated. - " If the chain sliding piece is loose: - Tighten the screw on the chain sliding piece.
+- " If the lower edge of the chain pins is in line with or below the chain sliding piece: - Change the chain sliding piece. 🔌 - Check that the chain sliding piece is firmly seated. - " If the chain sliding piece is loose: - Tighten the screw on the chain sliding piece.
+Guideline